tiagorlampert/CHAOS/README.md

 ## FAQ
 > #### Why does Keylogger capture all uppercase letters?
 > All the letters obtained using the keylogger are uppercase letters.
-It is a known problem, in case anyone knows how to fix the Keylogger function using golang, please contact me or open an issue.
+It is a known issue, in case anyone knows how to fix the Keylogger function using golang, please contact me or open an issue.

+> #### Why are necessary get and install external libraries?
+> To implement the screenshot function i used a third-party library, you can check it in https://github.com/kbinani/screenshot.
+You must download and install it to generate the payload.

 ## Screenshot
 <p align="center">